maceto/file_generator/README.md

 ## Usage

-For example if you have a Ruby on Rails application and you need export diferents models like City, Region, Localities, Contacts, etc... you could define a controller Exports and for each model a method to export.
+For example if you have a Ruby on Rails application and you need to export diferents models like City, Region, Localities, Contacts, etc... you could define a controller Exports and for each model a method to export.
 Like the next example:

 Add file_generator to your Gemfile.